Added to Favourites!

 Package not available on sailings less than 5 days or charter sailings.

-Capture the moment by taking the perfect selfie photo in Seville !
-Instantly share your experience with family & friends on your favorite social media site as some of the stops might include wi-fi in real time.
-Your accompanying guide will help you choose the spot to take the best selfie photo including composition, posing, lighting etc. Capture the spirit of this incredible destination.
-Your tour begins with a scenic drive from Cadiz to the majestic city of Seville.
+Capture the moment by taking the perfect selfie photo in Split!
+Instantly share your experience with family & friends on your favorite social media site as many of the stops will include wi-fi in real time.

-To make this experience even more fun you will be provided with a selfie stick to help catch the perfect picture.
-Your picture-perfect day includes some free time to explore on your own.
-Note: Tour involves approximately 2 miles (3.2 km) of walking on mostly flat and cobblestone terrain, and some steps.
+To make this experience even more fun you will be provided with a selfie stick to help catch your best pose.
+Your picture-perfect day includes a local snack of smoked ham, cheese and a glass of wine.
+End the day with some free time to explore on your own before returning to the ship.

-Duration 10 1/2 hrs
+Duration 3 1/2 hrs

 OVERVIEW